The U.S. market remains in a Confirmed Uptrend. On Friday, the S&P 500 and Nasdaq rose 26bps and 61bps, respectively. Indices

 Yesterday,

-- The Stoxx 600 closed the session flat.
-The index continues to test support at its 21-DMA.
-Near-term support is at its 50-DMA.
-We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key resistance levels.
+- The Stoxx 600 ended the session 0.2% lower.
+Support is at its 21-DMA (-0.8%).
+We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-- Eleven of the 16 indices we track closed in the red.
-Four are in a Confirmed Uptrend, eight in a Rally Attempt, and four are in an Uptrend Under Pressure.
-The average distribution day count stands at 2.4.
+- Eleven of the 16 markets we track closed in the red.
+Nine markets are in a Confirmed Uptrend, two in an Uptrend Under Pressure, and five in a Rally Attempt.

-- All the 25 European Focus List names are trading above their 200-DMA, while 18 ideas are trading above their 50-DMA.
+- All 19 European Focus List names are trading above their 200-DMA, while 16 names are trading above their 50-DMA.

 Won Global View

-The U.S. market remains in an Uptrend Under Pressure.
-The S&P 500 and Nasdaq declined 25bps and 30bps, respectively, on higher
+The U.S. market is in a Confirmed Uptrend.
+The S&P 500 and Nasdaq gained 123bps and 186bps, respectively, on higher d/d volume

 Won Europe Today